nanderson815/ERC20/README.md

 ## What are Stanley Nickels?

 Stanley Nickels are an [ERC20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) token built on the Ethereum blockchain.
-They can be exchanged for Shrute Bucks at the same as the ratio of unicorns to leprechauns.
+They can be exchanged for Shrute Bucks at the same ratio as unicorns to leprechauns.